Locally normal subgroups of totally disconnected groups. Part I: General theory: Quasi-centralisers and their stability properties

-(ii) Let $U$ be an open compact subgroup of $G$.
-Without loss of generality $H \le U$, since neither side of the desired equation is affected by replacing $H$ with $H \cap U$, which is itself C-stable by Lemma~\ref{lem:CstableBasic}(i).
-Thus $H$ is compact, and $\QZ(H)=1$ by Lemma~\ref{lem:CstableBasic}(ii).
+(ii) Without loss of generality $H \le V$, since neither side of the desired equation is affected by replacing $H$ by $H \cap V$, and $H \cap V$ retains the properties of being C-stable and locally normal in $G$.
+Thus $\QZ(H)=1$ by Lemma~\ref{lem:CstableBasic}(ii) and Corollary~\ref{cor:Cstable:QZ}.